NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Throughout this document we will also use terminology with the meaning as defined below:

 {: vspace="0"}
+Incremental deleg:
+: Delegation as specified in this document.

 Legacy delegations:
 : The way delegations are done in the DNS traditionally as defined in {{!STD13}}.